-- Individual Resources are generally resources located within a single assessor parcel such as a residence or duplex. - Non-Parcel Resources generally do not have addresses.
+- Non-Parcel Resources generally do not have addresses.
 Examples may include street trees, street lamps, landscaped medians, bridges, and signs. - Historic Districts are areas that are related geographically and by theme.
 Districts may include single or multiple parcels depending on the resource.
 Examples of resources that may be recorded as historic districts include residential neighborhoods, garden apartment complexes, commercial areas, large estates, school and hospital campuses, and industrial complexes.
 These areas require additional analysis and field work for HPOZ determination.